mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 If `alpha` really is `None`, then this is a monadic function call.
 If `alpha` is not `None`, then we have a dyadic function call.
 Having to distinguish between monadic and dyadic function calls was the only reason I had all `visit_` methods have a `**kwargs` argument, so now we can remove it.

-!
-As I write this, I come to realise I might do something similar with operators in the near future!
-!
-As a matter of fact, some operators can be monadic or dyadic and I will need to be able to distinguish them...
-!
-!
-I will think about this and then in a future instalment of this series we'll see how I decided to deal with this ;)

 Finally, the code changes to evaluate monadic/dyadic function calls and to visit functions and monadic operators becomes:

 ```py